 Thank you for your continued flexibility and dedication to public service during this very challenging time.
-This webpage is set up as a resource for current THPRD employees.
-The information on this page is a culmination of the efforts of the Employee Support Group.
-The focus of this group is to process and assist with requests from current and former employees during this pandemic.
-Our goal is to regularly update this page with the most recent and accurate information aimed to serve all former and current district employees.
+This webpage is set up as a resource for active THPRD employees.
+Our goal is to regularly update this page with the most recent and accurate information aimed to serve our colleagues.

 Resources and Information for Recently Separated Employees